avian2/spectrumwars/docs/running.rst

 To run a game with a single player that is specified by code in ``examples/better_cognitive.py``::

-   $ spectrumwars_runner -l example.log examples/better_cognitive.py
+   $ spectrumwars_runner -t vesna -l example.log examples/better_cognitive.py

 ``spectrumwars_runner`` automatically finds any USB-connected nodes and assigns them randomly to players.